fd-jian/thesis-backend/README.md

 recent images you have locally.
 It should only -- if ever -- be used as a convenience command to quickly rebuild a certain container during development.

+### Running on Production Server

+The docker-compose file is using environmental variables to configure the docker containers.
+Each variable has a default value used to run the project locally.
+In case you would like to run the project on your server you need to provide docker-compose with other variable values.
+One option is to modify the values in the file 'production.env' and rename it to .env on the server.
+Other option are listed here: https://docs.docker.com/compose/environment-variables/

 ### (TODO) Use latest repo images